kiran-machineni/devops-interview-preparation/README.md

 🚧 **Note: This repository is a work in progress.
 Contributions and improvements are welcome, but some sections may still be incomplete or under development.**

 Welcome to the DevOps Interview Questions repository!
-This repository contains a extended list of DevOps interview questions and answers to help you prepare for interviews or assess candidates.
+This repository contains an extensive list of DevOps interview questions and answers to help you prepare for interviews or assess candidates.

 ## Table of Contents